Mission San Xavier del Bac: History

-The "little hill" is believed to be that southeast of San Xavier del Bac.
-Charles III of Spain distrusted Jesuits and in 1767 banned them from Spanish lands in the Americas.
-He installed what he considered the more pliable and "reliable" Franciscans as replacements.
-The original church proved vulnerable to Apache attacks, which finally destroyed it in about 1770.
-From 1775 on, the mission community and its Indian converts were protected somewhat from Apache raids by the Presidio San Agustín del Tucsón, established roughly 7 mi downstream on the Santa Cruz River.
+In 1767, Charles III of Spain banned Jesuits from Spanish lands in the Americas; he installed Franciscans, whom he considered more pliable and "reliable", as replacements.
+Francisco Garcés was assigned to San Xavier del Bac, where he remained until 1778.
+By 1770, the continuing Apache raids finally destroyed the original church.
+From 1775 on, the mission community and its Indigenous converts were protected somewhat from Apache raids by the Presidio San Agustín del Tucsón, established roughly 7 mi downstream on the Santa Cruz River.

 The present mission building was constructed under the direction of Franciscan fathers Juan Bautista Velderrain and Juan Bautista Llorenz between 1783 and 1797.
 With 7,000 pesos borrowed from a Sonoran rancher, they hired architect Ignacio Gaona, who employed a large workforce of O'odham to create today's church.

 Following Mexican independence in 1821, what was then known as Alta California was administered from Mexico City.
 In 1822, the mission was included under the jurisdiction of the Catholic Diocese of Sonora.
 In 1828, the Mexican government banned all Spanish-born priests, with the last resident Franciscan departing San Xavier for Spain in 1837.

 Left vacant, the mission began to decay.
-Concerned about their church, local Indians began to preserve what they could.
+Concerned about their church, local O'odham began to preserve what they could.
+In 1852, John Russell Bartlett visited the mission, writing:

 With the Gadsden Purchase in 1853, the site of San Xavier became a part of the United States and the new Territory of Arizona.
 The church was re-opened in 1859 when the Santa Fe Diocese added the mission to its jurisdiction.
 It ordered repairs paid for with diocesan money, and assigned a priest to serve the community.
 In 1868 the Diocese of Tucson was established.
 It provided for regular services to be held again at the church.